WeirdConstructor/3DPrining_MakerGrid/README.md

   - https://www.thingiverse.com/thing:4965875
 - Pin Connectors V2
-  - I like the simplicity of this design, but these round connectors would make the test setups too wobbly if not connected by at least two pins.
+  - I like the simplicity of this design, but these round connectors would make the MakerGrid too wobbly if not connected by at least two pins.
 My grid clips are rectangular and already provide some stability if you just plug in a single one.
   - https://www.thingiverse.com/thing:10541